KarelZe/edu/advanced-machine-learning/01_self_test.md

   * By applying an $$\ell_{1}$$ and an $$\ell_{2}$$ penalty to the coefficients of the PCA **regression formulation**, sparse principal components can be estimated.
 * F: _Explain the nonlinear PCA._
   * Nonlinear PCA uses an inconsistency index as information criterion to avoid overfitting in the choice of hyperparameters.
   * Nonlinear PCA uses an **autoassociative neural network** for calculation of the PCAs.
 Autoassociative neural networks have one input layer, three hidden layers, and one output layer.
-One of the hidden layers is a socalled "bottleneck layer".
+One of the hidden layers is a so-called "bottleneck layer".
 The input layer and output layer have a size of the feature space.
-  * The network is trained to perform an **identity mapping**, where the input is approximated at the ouputt.
+  * The network is trained to perform an **identity mapping**, where the input is approximated at the output.
   * Since the number of hidden neurons in the middle hidden layer is restricted to the number of bottleneck neurons, which are fewer than the output neurons, one effectively calculates the **principal components**.
   * The mean squared error \(MSE\) between the input layer and the output layer is minimized.
 In the process, the nonlinear principal components in the middle hidden layer, that is the bottleneck layer, are calculated. \(compare script + Kramer paper\)
 * F: _Explain the kernel PCA._